 Postgraduate Diploma in Teaching and Learning

-The programme is a mix of university study that covers curriculum and education theory, and teaching practicums in an early childhood setting or a primary/intermediate classroom.
+You can specialise in either early childhood or primary teaching.
+The courses you study cover curriculum and education theory, and you’ll complete teaching practicums in an early childhood setting or a primary/intermediate classroom.

 Download programme guides